kubicix/Bus-Ticket-Booking-Website-w-Codeigniter4/README.md

 - Reserved tickets are automatically deleted if not purchased within 2 days, triggered by a database trigger.

 ###  Admin Panel 🧑‍💼
--The application also includes an admin panel for managing users, bookings, and other administrative tasks.
+- The application also includes an admin panel for managing users, bookings, and other administrative tasks.

 ## 🚀 Getting Started